-Women don’t have to accept occasional bladder leakage as just another side effect of menopause or aging.
+You don’t have to accept occasional bladder leakage as another side effect of menopause or aging.
 In many cases, there are things you can do to stop and even prevent urinary incontinence.

-Urinary incontinence (UI) is also known as “loss of bladder control” or “urinary leakage.”
-Millions of women experience UI, and the frequency of involuntary loss of urine becomes more common as you get older.
-The loss can be very minor—you might only leak a few drops when you laugh, exercise, cough, or pick up heavy objects.
-Or, you may experience a sudden urge to urinate and can’t keep it in, resulting in an accident.
+Urinary incontinence (UI) is also known as “loss of bladder control” or “involuntary urinary leakage.”
+Millions of women experience it, and the frequency of UI tends to increase as you get older.
+The loss of control can be very minor.
+For example, you might only leak a few drops of urine when you laugh, exercise, cough, or pick up heavy objects.
+Or you might experience a sudden urge to urinate and be unable to keep it in before reaching the restroom, resulting in an accident.

-Women can experience UI throughout their lives, but most episodes are the result of pressure or stress on the muscles and nerves that help you to hold or pass urine.
-Hormone changes could also affect muscle strength.
+You can experience UI throughout your life, but most episodes are the result of pressure or stress on the muscles that help you hold or pass urine.
+Hormone changes can also affect your muscle strength in the pelvic region.
 Therefore, UI is more common in women who are pregnant, giving birth, or going through menopause.

-Estrogen, a hormone that helps regulate monthly cycles, may protect against heart disease, and may slow bone loss, also helps keep the bladder and urethra healthy and functioning properly.
+Estrogen is a hormone that helps regulate your menstruation.
+It may protect against heart disease and slow bone loss.
+It also helps keep your bladder and urethra healthy and functioning properly.
 As you near menopause, your estrogen levels begin dropping.
-This lack of estrogen may mean that your pelvic muscles are no longer able to control your bladder as they did before, and that urethral tissues may have weakened.
-As estrogen levels continue to drop throughout menopause and after, UI may become worse.
+This lack of estrogen may cause your pelvic muscles to weaken.
+They may no longer be able to control your bladder as they did before.
+As your estrogen levels continue to drop throughout and after menopause, your UI symptoms may become worse.

 A few different types of urinary incontinence are associated with menopause.
 These include: